doodeec/alertdialoginterface/README.md

 each time it is used, because it would be generally the same every time.

-If you want to **UNIT** test (not UI test, because you just want to check the business logic that happens in different scenarios), this is a useful abstraction layer where you can inject Dialog builder and use it the same way you are used to.
-But with a great simple advantage - **JUnit won't crash because of dialog initialization** inside your Specs.
+If you want to **UNIT** test (not UI test, because you just want to check the business logic that happens in different scenarios) commands which use this approach, this solution provides a useful abstraction layer where you can inject Dialog builder and use it the same way you are used to.
+But with a great simple advantage - **JUnit won't crash because of dialog initialization** in your Specs this time.

+This also provides a simple way of coloring the AlertDialog buttons